In this guide we’ll take a look at the best belt sanders for DIY.

-If you are sanding floors or decking that runs up against a wall, the choose a sander with an angled design that will allow you to get right up to the edges.
+If you are sanding floors or decking that runs up against a wall, the choose a belt sander with an angled design that will allow you to get right up to the edges.
 This will save you having to switch to a smaller, less powerful sander to finish the job.

 An effective dust extractor is an important feature of a belt sander, especially if it is to be used indoors or in a workshop.
 Belt sanders create a lot of dust and can make a mess of the whole house if they do not have efficient dust collection.
 You can choose one with a dust box or bag, or one that can be connected to a vacuum clear or dust extractor.

-If you would like to use your sander on smaller items in the workshop, or for rough sharpening tools, then look for a model that can be fixed upside down to a workbench.
+If you would like to use your sander on smaller items in the workshop, or for rough sharpening tools, then the best belt sander for you will be able to be fixed upside down to a workbench.

 I want to use a belt sander to sand a floor.
 What do I need to know to do this correctly?

 When sanding wooden surfaces, you should always sand parallel to the grain to avoid scratches.
 Start with a rough grit sandpaper, such as 60 grit and gradually progress through finer grits such as 80 and 120 to achieve a smooth finish.
 I would not recommend using anything rougher than 60 grit sandpaper as this can easily gouge wood and create scratches that are difficult to remove.

 One danger of using a powerful belt sander is that it can gouge out wood if it gets out of control.
 I would recommend buying a sander with variable speed so you can choose the speed you are most comfortable with.
 This will allow you to use the most effective speed at which you are able to retain complete control of the machine.

 I am planning on buying a belt sander to refinish my kitchen work surfaces.
 What other jobs could it be used for afterwards?